 - Quick and responsive: Buttons and sliders instantly respond to you and tweaking sounds should not require “menu diving”.

 - Expressive: ANILOG heavily relies on keydown velocity to impart effects to the output levels and envelopes.
 With just a couple of sliders you can affect sharp attacks and long decays.
 Oh, also, many patches support aftertouch drag up/down for more modulation!

-Opinionated Engine: The engine has a number of “secret
+Opinionated engine: The engine has a number of “secret

-sauce” shaping that goes on that gives it its character: the
+sauce” shaping that goes on that gives it its character:

 note oscillators auto-taper off volume at very low

 tones and above C8; higher notes are forcibly made more sine-like

 to give smooth highs; the most saw you can have is 0.05 or the